 - Student performers must meet the District's mandatory attendance requirement in all classes in accordance with the current Attendance Policy.
-Students will not be allowed to perform during evening events if they are not present in school on the day of the event. - Students in Grades 7 and 8 are not permitted to attend any after-school building-based activities such as sporting events, heritage assemblies, recitals, performances or concerts without being accompanied by an adult chaperone. - The chaperone MUST remain with the child throughout the event. - Please make and confirm arrangements to pick up your child/children prior to the event's conclusion. - If a student cannot provide their own way home within the 30-minute time allotment, a taxi will be called to transport the student home at the parent or guardian's expense. - THE MAIN OFFICE SWITCHBOARD CLOSES AT 3:00 PM.
+Students will not be allowed to perform during evening events if they are not present in school on the day of the event. - Students in Grades 7 and 8 are not permitted to attend any after-school building-based activities such as sporting events, heritage assemblies, recitals, performances or concerts without being accompanied by an adult chaperone. - The chaperone MUST remain with the child throughout the event. - School of the Arts hosts numerous after-school performances and events.
+For your child's safety and security, please make and confirm arrangements to pick up your child/children prior to the conclusion of all SOTA events.
+Please Note: All SOTA students who are not picked up within 30 minutes of the conclusion of the event/performance will lose the privilege of attending future events/performances even if they are a participant.
+This will negatively affect your child's grade for recital/showcase participation.

+• THE MAIN OFFICE SWITCHBOARD CLOSES AT 3:30 PM.

-Your cooperation regarding these guidelines will help make SOTA a safer and more secure environment for all our children.
+Your cooperation regarding these guidelines will help make SOTA a safer and more secure environment for all children.
 Thank you for your assistance, it is greatly appreciated.